 In 2010 I trekked in snow leopard habitat in Siberia, Russia.
 Read the “Diary Searching for Russia’s Last Snow Leopards” here.

-After many years of working in the newspaper, internet and knowledge management industries I’m now dedicated to building this the most comprehensive information source on snow leopards on the web.
+After many years of working in the newspaper, internet and knowledge management industries I’m now dedicated to building this site as the most comprehensive information source on snow leopards on the web.

-What just a few of our readers are saying about “Saving Snow Leopards” website.
+What a few of our readers are saying about “Saving Snow Leopards Report.”

 “Thank you so very, very, much.
 The day after you posted about the Binder Park Zoo, I saw my first Snow Leopard!!
 I have lived in this area for four years, and never even heard of this zoo.
 It is 45 miles from me!
 Thanks again.”
 Bruce.